Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: SIMULATION METHODOLOGY

 \section{SIMULATION METHODOLOGY}

-DPD is a method of a coarse-grained molecular dynamics (i.e., solution of Newton’s equations of motion for a system of particles) with a stochastic thermostat conserving total momentum and angular momentum and with soft potentials {\bf adapted to polymers} and mapped onto the classical lattice Flory--Huggins theory \cite{hoogerbrugge1992simulating, schlijper1995computer, espanol1995statistical, groot1997dissipative, espanol2017perspective}.
-Macromolecules are represented in terms of the bead-and-spring model, with particles of equal mass (chosen to be the mass unity) and equal size interacting by conservative force, dissipative force and random force:
+DPD is a method of a coarse-grained molecular dynamics with a stochastic DPD thermostat conserving total momentum and angular momentum and with soft potentials mapped onto the classical lattice Flory--Huggins theory~\cite{groot1997dissipative, espanol2017perspective}.
+Macromolecules are represented in terms of the bead-spring model, with particles of equal mass (chosen to be the mass unity) and equal size.
+One polymer bead in our model resembles a part of a polymer chain consisting of several monomer units, and one bead of a solvent includes several solvent molecules.
+Beads are interacting by pair-wise conservative force, dissipative force and random force:

-where $\bm{f}_i$ is the force acting on the $i$-th bead.
-The summation is performed over all other beads within the cut-off radius $r_c$, which is chosen to be the length unity, $r_c = 1$.
+where $\bm{f}_i$ is the force acting on the $i$-th bead, and the summation is performed over all neighboring beads within the cut-off radius $r_c$, which is chosen to be the length unity, $r_c = 1$.
 First two terms in the sum are conservative forces.
-The term $\bm{F}^b_{ij}$ is a spring force describing chain connectivity of beads:
+The term $\bm{F}^b_{ij}$ is the spring force describing chain connectivity of beads: